Lesson 1.2: Basics of Functional K

 To demonstrate, compile this definition and execute the following program with krun:

-You will see when you run it that the program returns Apple(), because that is the pattern that was matched by F.
+The program returns Apple(), because that is the pattern that was matched by F.

 Exercises